wptrainingteam/content-editor-overview/README.md

 #### Insert/edit link

-Select the word(s) that you'd like to link.
+Select the word(s) that you would like to link.
 Click the "Insert/edit link" icon and a popup window will appear.
-There you'll be able to add a fully formed URL to a page that's not on your site or a link to a page within your website.
-You'll also be able to decide whether you want the link to open the page in a new browser tab or open the linked page within the same browser window.
+There you will be able to add a fully formed URL to a page that's not on your site or a link to a page within your website.
+You will also be able to decide whether you want the link to open the page in a new browser tab or open the linked page within the same browser window.
 It is also possible to highlight the text you would like to link and paste the link directly over it to make an automatic link.

 _Examples:_